Part 1

 The traditional strategy, sometimes referred to as an "asset class approach" (ACA), establishes a target allocation across asset categories like equities, bonds, hedge funds, and private debt, aiming for positive returns and diversification.
 This method gained traction in the 1950s when Harry Markowitz introduced Modern Portfolio Theory.

 As a result, research, market commentary, and media broadly discuss markets through the lens of asset classes.
-For practitioners, structuring portfolios by asset class is intuitive, and allows for straightforward allocation analysis and decision-making.
-However, a reliance just on ACA could stem more from habit and convenience, and may not deliver a deep understanding of risk and diversification.
+For practitioners, structuring portfolios by asset class is intuitive and allows for straightforward allocation analysis and decision-making.
+However, a reliance on just an ACA could stem more from habit and convenience and may not deliver a deep understanding of risk and diversification.

 Part 2

-One of the most straightforward examples of asset class allocation is the 60/40 model, comprising 60% equities and 40% bonds.
+One of the most straightforward examples of asset class allocation is the 60/40 portfolio, comprising 60% equities and 40% bonds.
 While this approach is intuitive, it also requires careful consideration.
 For example:

 Exhibit 1: Rolling 1-Year Correlation of Global Equities and USD-Denominated High-Yield Bonds